nighthawkcoders/nighthawk_csa/src/main/java/com/nighthawk/csa/mvc/DataOps/DataOps.md

 4. Interact with data on Web to Filter result using Check Box and Radio Controls
 5. Prepare or think ahead to Sort lab.

-### Mini-lab or PBL-lab binary point criteria (5 required)
+### Mini-lab or PBL-lab binary.
+Make your own Data Ops/Class and initialize it.
+Point criteria follows...
-* Make your own Data/Class and initialize it.
-See how far you can go  to get things to work.
-Make adaptations as you see fit.
-* Use of toString()
+* Use of toString(), Static, Sort
 * Use of a Data Structure to hold Objects of your Class or Abstract class, better if it is a POJO.
 * Web UI and visuals to interact with data
-* Check Boxes
-* Radio Buttons
+* Check Boxes, Radio Buttons
 * Console testers of component parts of system.